 3.283.
-The extent to which the regulatory body does its own testing and measurement work independently of the authorized party varies greatly between States, depending upon such factors as the qualifications of personnel available to the regulatory body, its regulatory philosophy, and the experience and demonstrated performance of authorized parties.
-However, the regulatory body should not engage in the conduct of tests or measurements which would necessitate it assuming direct operational control of the facility or activity or any of its systems.
+The extent to which the regulatory body does its own confirmatory testing and measurement work independently of the authorized party varies greatly between States, depending upon such factors as the qualifications of personnel available to the regulatory body, its regulatory philosophy, and the experience and demonstrated performance of authorized parties.
+However, the regulatory body should not engage in the conduct of confirmatory tests or measurements which would necessitate it assuming direct operational control of the facility or activity or any of its systems.

 3.284.
-In some States, the inspection staff of the regulatory body conduct physical tests and measurements as part of the inspection programme.
+In some States, the inspection staff of the regulatory body conduct confirmatory physical-tests and measurements as part of the inspection programme.
 Tests of components and systems of the facility should only be undertaken after consultation with the facility's management.
-In most instances, these tests and measurements replicate and serve as an independent verification of tests and measurements performed by the authorized party.
-The conduct of these tests and measurements by the regulatory body shall not relieve the authorized party of its prime responsibility for safety.
+In most instances, these confirmatory tests and measurements replicate and serve as an independent verification of tests and measurements performed by the authorized party.
+The conduct of these confirmatory tests and measurements by the regulatory body shall not relieve the authorized party of its prime responsibility for safety.
+The regulatory confirmatory test should not place the facility in an unsafe condition.

 3.285.
 Since the regulatory body itself conducts only limited testing, a detailed review should be carried out of a sample of the authorized party's procedures for tests and its interpretation of their results.
-If external experts are used to monitor the tests and measurements, their reports also should be reviewed.
-Where further tests or measurements are needed, the regulatory body should request that they are performed by the authorized party.
+If external experts are used to monitor the confirmatory tests and measurements, their reports also should be reviewed.
+Where further confirmatory tests or measurements are needed, the regulatory body should request that they are performed by the authorized party.

 3.286.
-Whatever its inspection programme may be, the regulatory body should have the authority and resources to be able to carry out tests and measurements as necessary, at fixed points or in places of special interest, as applicable, using own equipment.
+Whatever its inspection programme may be, the regulatory body should have the authority and resources [4] to be able to carry out confirmatory tests and measurements as necessary, at fixed points or in places of special interest, as applicable, using own equipment.